Child Custody During the Holidays

 Figure out which holidays are most important to you before you sit down to draft an arrangement.
 However, it’s important to put your wishes aside and try to identify an arrangement that’s in the best interests of your children.
 Work together with your soon-to-be ex-spouse to create a plan that works for everyone.

 Do you need help creating a child custody plan?
 Are you afraid that your spouse is going to try to prevent you from spending the holidays with your children?
 Contact our Los Angeles family law attorneys for assistance.
-We offer a free consultation, so don’t hesitate to call for help today.
+We offer a free case evaluation, so don’t hesitate to call for help today.